awolfes/dyndns-updater/README.md

 # dyndns-updater
 Simple Python DynDNS Updater with VPN check and log

 dyndns-updater checks the WAN IP against the IP of a DNS Name.
 If the two are different, it will connect to DynDNS and update the DNS IP with the WAN IP.
 If a VPN is currently connected, it will not update the DNS IP.
 Additionally, it will log the current status and IP to a log file.
 This script is useful if you regularly connect to a VPN and don't want your DNS IP to update when connected.
+Works with Python 2.7.

 ## **Instructions**